Eve00000/website/content/news/XXXX-XX-XX-mixxx-2-4-1-released.md

 We do are available to get you started.

 You can download the new release from the [Download](https://mixxx.org/download/) page.
-The test release with new features will be available soon.

 And now the 'what's new / what's changed / what's corrected' in 2.4.1:

 Controller Mappings